 Sexual immorality: While all sexual abuse is immoral and sinful, not all sexual immorality is abusive.
-Sexually immoral behavior can occur when individuals of relatively equal power voluntarily engage in intimate, sexual acts outside of a committed, monogamous relationship and/or violate their marriage covenant by engaging in such acts with someone other than their spouse.
+Sexually immoral behavior can occur when individuals of relatively equal power voluntarily engage in intimate, sexual acts outside of a committed, monogamous mutuality to which Christ calls us.
+We recognize that there are many who exercise leadership in the church who are neither formally licensed nor ordained.
+We maintain that the absence of formal ministerial credentials must never be understood as the absence of accountability for the use of power or construed as the freedom to hide wrongdoing against another.